dcgomesbr/ansible_ec2_dynamic_inventory/README.md

 # ansible_ec2_dynamic_inventory
 Some experiments with Ansible, ec2.py, AWS EC2 and dynamic inventory techniques

-Pre-requisites:
+## Pre-requisites:
-* AWS Stuff
+### AWS Business as Usual
-  - AWS account capable of creating EC2 free tier eligible instances, RDS and CloudFront
+  * AWS account capable of creating EC2 free tier eligible instances, RDS and CloudFront
-  - AWS CLI installed and configured with a working aws_access_key_id and aws_secret_access_key I'm NOT using ansible-vault here, keys will come from ~/.aws/credentials
+  * AWS CLI installed and configured with a working aws_access_key_id and aws_secret_access_key

-* Python stuff
+  I'm NOT using ansible-vault here, keys will come from ~/.aws/credentials

-  - Python and modules
+### Python modules
-    Ansible
+  * Ansible
-    Boto
+  * Boto
+  * Boto3

     In inventory/base file, I setup ansible_python_interpreter parameter poiting to where my python binary is.
 This can be necessary if you have multiple Python instalations conflicting your OS (MacOS wasn't nice about it).

-* SSH stuff
+### SSH stuff
-  - OpenSSH
+  * OpenSSH / ssh-agent

+    ssh-agent configured with the AWS key pair for passworless authentication, addding it with ssh-add;

+  * AWS PEM file

-    ssh-agent configured with the AWS key pair for passworless authentication (I call it keypair.pem) and it is configured in ansible.cfg at private_key_file Generate the keipair in the AWS Web Console normally and download the pem file.
+    PEM file downloaded from AWS and configured in ansible.cfg at private_key_file parameter.
+    Generate the keipair in the AWS Web Console normally and download the pem file, placing it in keys directory

-* ec2.py scripts
+### ec2.py scripts
-  - Although it's in my repo's inventory directory, you can download the latest from:
+  * Although it's in my repo's inventory directory, you can download the latest from:

   https://raw.githubusercontent.com/ansible/ansible/devel/contrib/inventory/ec2.ini

   https://raw.githubusercontent.com/ansible/ansible/devel/contrib/inventory/ec2.py

   They must go inside inventory directory, because in ansible.cfg it points inventory = inventory/

   All the stuff above and how to make it work is broadly covered so just Google for it.

-Purpose:
+## Purpose:

   Experiment with provisioning and maintaining EC2 fleets and services using solely Ansible and Boto, making use of dynamic machine inventories instead of a static hosts file.

-How to use:
+## How to use
+### VPC, Subnets, NAT Gateways, Security Groups
-* Create the VPC for your app - let's say you want to do a Wordpress installation
+* Create the VPC for your app's EC2 instances

+  Let's say you want to do a Wordpress installation isolated in a private network, served by a ELB or CDN
-  ansible-playbook ec2_setup_vpc.yml -e "ec2_region=us-east-1 ec2_network=WordpressVPC"

-  Notice that it makes uses of networks/WordpressVPC.yml config file for the vars
+  Notice that it makes use of networks/WordpressVPC.yml config file for the VPC vars

-  If ec2_vpc_id variable might be overwritten, but it must exist in the file You can set it up as undefined if you wish.
+  If ec2_vpc_id variable might be overwritten, but it must exist in the file You can set it up as none if you wish.
-  ec2_vpc_id: undefined
+  ec2_vpc_id: none

 * Create the subnets.
-Let's create the Public subnet that will have a jump box
+Let's create the Public subnet that will have a jump box (bastion)

   ansible-playbook ec2_setup_subnet.yml -e "ec2_region=us-east-1 ec2_network=WordpressVPC ec2_subnet=PublicSubnet"

   Notice that it uses the network/PublicSubnet.yml, same deal as before.
-Vars will be replaced with most current content, but must exist prior to calling the script
+Vars will be replaced with most current content, but they must exist prior to calling the script

   This script also creates Internet Gateways and Routes if specified to be a public subnet